Nate Leipciger: Education and memorial centre

-Work with Liberation75
+Liberation75

-Liberation75 is a Toronto-based nonprofit organization founded in 2018 to commemorate the 75th anniversary of the Holocaust’s liberation, collaborates with survivors, descendants, educators, and partner institutions to develop innovative Holocaust education programs aimed at combating antisemitism and other forms of hatred also has worked with Leipciger.
-Their"Student Day 2025" program included a segment titled “Holocaust Survivor Nate Leipciger’s Testimony Presented by His Granddaughter.”
-In it, his story was conveyed via interviews and a presentation, focusing on his life in Canada, experiences during WWII, and lessons about overcoming hatred and embracing peaceful coexistence.
+Liberation75 is a Toronto-based nonprofit organization founded in 2018 to commemorate the 75th anniversary of the Holocaust's end.
+It collaborates with survivors, descendants, educators, and partner institutions to develop innovative Holocaust education programs aimed at combating antisemitism and other forms of hatred.
+Their "Student Day 2025" program included a segment titled "Holocaust Survivor Nate Leipciger's Testimony Presented by His Granddaughter."
+His story was conveyed via interviews and a presentation, focusing on his life in Canada, experiences during WWII, and lessons about overcoming hatred and embracing peaceful coexistence.

-As part of Liberation75’s Virtual Holocaust Library a recorded session/testimony featured Holocaust survivors Nate Leipciger and Dr. Miriam Klein Kassenoff, discussing their experiences related to liberation at the end of World War II.
-The production included reflections on post-war freedom and the importance of historical memory.
+As part of Liberation75's Virtual Holocaust Library, a recorded session/testimony featured Holocaust survivors Leipciger and Dr. Miriam Klein Kassenoff discussing their experiences related to liberation at the end of World War II.
+The production includes reflections on post-war freedom and the importance of historical memory.
 The session also touches on educational themes aimed at future generations.
-International March of the Living publicly congratulated Leipciger and thanked him for his 21 years of participation to the March.